-The balance sheet reflects the success or failure of a company’s business strategy.
+The balance sheet generally reflects the success or failure of a company’s business strategy.

 ‘Companies that generate a return on capital that exceeds the cost of that capital, create value.’